singularityhub/singularity-hpc/README.md

 ## TODOS

+ - test lmod recipe (not tested yet)
- - finish install, write add and other commands
+ - write add and other commands
  - ensure that we print columns to shpc list
  - test singularity build in actions, save to registry
  - develop pull command for shpc for this type, along with GitHub action
+ - write tests

 ## License